QuentinRa/blog.quentinra.dev/proj/design-patterns/structure/composite.md

 ## Example in java

-We got some component that can be either a file or a folder (meaning we can have others folder or files inside).
+We got some components that can be either a file or a folder (meaning we can have others folders or files inside).
 We want to count the number of files.

 ```java